iit-DLSLab/muse/README.md

 - The former timeout configuration was inactive and is not part of the ROS 2 node.

 ## Citation

+If you like this work and would like to cite it (thanks):

 ```bibtex
 @ARTICLE{10933515,